Synchroneyes/gameserver-discord-aws-mc/README.md

 - ECS: A container orchestration service used for managing game server instances.
 - JavaScript: A programming language used for developing the Discord bot that interacts with AWS.

-## Contributing
-Contributions to this project are welcome.
-To contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License
-This project is licensed under the [MIT License](LICENSE).